Dr. Michelle Liang, M.D.

-Dr. Liang treats all conditions of the retina and vitreous, including macular degeneration, macular diseases, vitreomacular disorders, diabetic retinopathy, retinal vascular disorders, retinal detachment, ocular trauma, and cataract complications.
-She has been a sub-investigator on numerous clinical trials and her research interests include retinal imaging and new therapies for macular degeneration, diabetic macular edema, and other diseases.
+All medical and surgical conditions of the retina and vitreous, including macular degeneration, macular diseases, vitreomacular disorders, diabetic retinopathy, retinal vascular disorders, retinal detachment, ocular trauma, and cataract complications.